 1. It helps create connections

 Often, it is not easy to express your affection.
 You might be introverted or you simply don’t get enough time to meet or talk to your partner.
-Social media and relationships elevate each other by enabling an expression of those feelings.
-Dr. Marti Olsen Laney in her book, The Introvert Advantage, discusses that introverts favor writing to their loved ones over talking.
+Social media can elevate relationships by enabling the expression of those feelings, such as making relationship status public.

 Related Reading: 15 Appropriate Wedding Gifts For A Second Marriage